 Because these diseases are due to our lifestyles and choices we make, they are also being called lifestyle diseases, or lifestyle related illnesses and together are the leading causes of death worldwide.
 They account for nearly 60 per cent of deaths and if we keep on this same track, by 2020 lifestyle diseases will be responsible for an estimated 73 per cent of deaths.

-Due to the linkages with lifestyle and illness, there is a whole new field of medicine emerging called lifestyle medicine.
+Due to the linkages with lifestyle and illness, there is a field of medicine emerging called lifestyle medicine.
 The research being done in this area is extensive and shows lifestyle and behaviour does in fact affect the course of an illness.
 And it proves there is huge value and benefit for people with chronic illnesses in making lifestyle improvements.

 Lifestyle diseases include atherosclerosis, heart disease and stroke; obesity and type 2 diabetes; and diseases associated with smoking, alcohol and drug abuse including some cancers.